Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Introduction

-In this work, we present a self-supervised learning framework for actively learning discrete-time system dynamics of nonlinear robotic systems.
-Our approach fully exploits uncertainty-aware Model Predictive Control (MPC) for actively optimizing the control performance and the dynamics learning sample efficiency during operation.
-The proposed framework is enabled by the following contributions: \begin{itemize} \item We combine \textit{offline} learning from past experience and \textit{online} learning from present robot interaction with the unknown environment; \item We propose a sample and memory-efficient method inspired by the Unscented Transform (UT) to estimate the aleatoric (data) uncertainty of the learned dynamics; \item We design an uncertainty-aware MPC that leverages the learned dynamics and is conditioned by their corresponding data uncertainty.
-The controller actively selects the control actions to maximize (i) the control performance and (ii) online learning sample efficiency; \item We experimentally validate the proposed methodology to a quadrotor's system, demonstrating successful adaptation of the learned dynamics in multiple challenging real-world experiments.
+In this work, we propose a self-supervised learning framework for actively learning the dynamics of nonlinear robotic systems. \rebuttal{Our approach employs a Model Predictive Control (MPC) strategy that harnesses data uncertainty in the learned model to concurrently and efficiently optimize its control performance and learning capability.} \rebuttal{The specific form of our model, the way we incorporate and combine aleatoric uncertainty, the adaptivity and sample efficiency of our controller in the active learning process as well as the ability to transition this class of approaches from theory to practice and specifically tailored to a resource-constrained, real-time environment such as a small quadrotor are unique aspects of our work compared to existing state-of-the-art solutions.} Overall, this work presents the following key contributions \begin{itemize} \item Combining \textit{offline} learning from past experience and \textit{online} learning from \rebuttal{current robot-environment interaction while tackling the challenges related to learning stability and robustness inherent in gradient-based online adaptation}. \rebuttaltwo{This combination demonstrates exceptional adaptation and generalization on embedded systems across varied, challenging environments, significantly enhancing the closed-loop control of embedded robotic platforms.} \item \rebuttaltwo{Proposing a novel method based on the Unscented Transform (UT) to estimate the aleatoric (data) uncertainty of the learned model, addressing the challenges associated with orientation parametrization from non-Euclidean space of our systems, and capitalizing on its sample and memory efficiency.} \item \rebuttal{Designing an MPC, heuristically conditioned by this uncertainty, which actively selects actions to maximize its performance and resilience by efficiently adapting its learned robot model.} \item Experimentally validating the proposed methodology to a quadrotor's system, demonstrating successful adaptation of the learned dynamics in multiple challenging real-world experiments.
 The dynamical model adapts to substantial system configuration modifications (e.g., cable-suspended payload, propeller mixing) and stochastic external effects (e.g., wind disturbance) unseen during training, enabling unprecedented flight control. \end{itemize}